SeanKilleen/seankilleen.github.io/_posts/2020-05-17-how-to-use-azuresigntool-to-sign-files-with-azure-devops-using-a-certificate-in-azure-keyvault.md

 Now, we need to add a task to actually do the signing.
 This is the information you'll gather:

-* The KeyVault URL from earlier
+* The Key Vault URL from earlier
 * The Application ID from the app registration
 * The Application client secret from the app registration
 * The name of the certificate you uploaded